legitmattias/1dv018-assignment1/README.md

 # Assignment 1 - Algorithms and Data Structures

+> NOTE: The assignment report is named `assignment1_report.md` and is located in project root.

 ## Project Overview

 This assignment implements and analyzes various algorithms and data structures: